cs31415/cs31415.github.io/writings/switzerland-india-diary.md

 #### July 21

-Reading The Beak of the Finch, which is about evolution happening in real-time.
+Reading *The Beak of the Finch*, which is about evolution happening in real-time.

 #### July 22